apache/openwhisk/docs/webactions.md

 ```

 Using the `--web` flag with a value of `true` or `yes` allows an action to be accessible via REST interface without the
 need for credentials.
+To configure a web action with credentials refer to [Securing web actions](webactions.md#securing-web-actions).
 A web action can be invoked using a URL that is structured as follows:
 `https://{APIHOST}/api/v1/web/{QUALIFIED ACTION NAME}.{EXT}`.
 The fully qualified name of an action consists of three
 parts: the namespace, the package name, and the action name.